Richard Gere

 Richard Gere and Diane Lane often shot together

-According to Gere, playing in the film, he wanted to convey to the wide audience the issues that his character faced.
+According to Gere, he wanted to explore the complex issues his character faced and share them with audiences.

-What are relations in a couple?
-How to keep them alive and honest?
+What are relationships in a couple?
+How do you keep them alive and honest?
 Maybe they should always be in motion, like sharks?
-Maybe, in order not to die, you need to dive to greater and greater depth?
-I think it’s is right.
+Maybe, in order not to die, you need to dive to greater and greater depths?
+I think that's right.

-His next success, even louder, was not long in coming.
+His next - and even bigger - success wasn't long in coming.
 Rob Marshall's criminal musical Chicago was released in the same 2002, where Richard Gere starred alongside Renée Zellweger and Catherine Zeta-Jones.
 The film received thirteen (!)
-Nominations for Oscar and won six of which, including the most prestigious category Best Film.
-The critics were unanimous: The film is already beautiful at the spectacle level but it also demonstrates the amazing depth of the plot and the highest level of humor.
-The box office collection of the picture exceeded three hundred million dollars.
+Oscar nominations and won six, including the most prestigious category, Best Picture.
+Critics were unanimous: the film was visually stunning while also demonstrating incredible plot depth and brilliant humor.
+The film's box office earnings exceeded three hundred million dollars.

 Richard Gere – I'll give everything for love (Chicago Musical)

-In 2004 Gere took part in another excellent work - Peter Chelsom's Shall We Dance melodrama, where Jennifer Lopez and Susan Sarandon became his partners.
+In 2004, Gere starred in another standout film - Peter Chelsom's romantic drama Shall We Dance, where Jennifer Lopez and Susan Sarandon became his partners.
 Critics admitted:

-55-year-old Gere still managed the role of a romantic hero well - strong and gentle, decisive and standing at the crossroad of somewhat tough but still full of love.
+55-year-old Gere still handled the romantic hero role beautifully - strong yet gentle, decisive while standing at a crossroads, somewhat tough but still full of love.

 Richard Gere made friends with the puppy playing little Hachi